byarpar/byar-todolist-back/README.md

-# Contact Management and To-Do List Backend API
+# To-Do List Backend API

 This is the backend API for the Contact Management and To-Do List application.
 It is built using Node.js, Express, and MongoDB.
 The API provides endpoints to manage contacts (CRUD operations), including adding, editing, deleting, and fetching contacts.
-The application is scalable and can be deployed on cloud platforms like Heroku or AWS.

 ## Features